intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/keras-api.md

+# Keras-like API for BigDL

-## **Introduction**
+## 1. Introduction
-We provide __Keras-Style API__ based on [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) in Analytics Zoo for the sake of user-friendliness.
-Users, especially those familiar with Keras, can easily use our API to create an Analytics Zoo model and train, evaluate or tune it in a distributed fashion.
+Analytics Zoo provides __Keras-like API__ based on [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) for BigDL.
+Users, especially those familiar with Keras, can easily use our API to create a BigDL model and train, evaluate or tune it in a distributed fashion.

-To define a model in Scala using the Keras-Style API, now one just need to import the following packages:
+To define a model in Scala using the Keras-like API, now one just need to import the following packages:

 ```scala
 import com.intel.analytics.zoo.pipeline.api.keras.layers._